rirfan3689/CSCI323-Spam-Detection/README.md

 - Sherry

 ## Project Structure
-- `data/` - Raw and processed datasets
 - `notebooks/` - Jupyter notebooks for each model
-- `results/` - Graphs, confusion matrices, metrics
+- `results/` - Pre-generated graphs and confusion matrices
-- `docs/` - References and documentation